Email & Password

 Password reset

 Section titled “Password reset”Users can request a password reset from the login page.
 Kotauth sends an email with a time-limited reset link (default: 1 hour).
 On clicking the link, the user sets a new password and all existing sessions are revoked.
+A password changed notification email is sent to the user.

 Password reset requires SMTP to be configured in the workspace settings.